MithrilJS/mithril.js/docs/signatures.md

 A pipe (`|`) indicates that an argument is valid if it has any of the listed types.
 For example, `String|Object` indicates that `selector` can be a string OR an object.

 Angled brackets (`< >`) after an `Array` indicate the expected type for array items.
-For exampe, `Array<String>` indicates that an argument must be an array and that all items in that array must be strings.
+For exampe, `Array<String>` indicates that the argument must be an array and that all items in that array must be strings.
+Angled brackets after an `Object` indicate a map.
+For example, `Object<String,Component>` indicates that the argument must be an object, whose keys are strings and values are [components](components.md)

 Sometimes non-native types may appear to indicate that a specific object signature is required.
 For example, `Vnode` is an object that has a [virtual DOM node](vnodes.md) structure.